wodby/docs/includes/local/multiple-projects.md

 ### Different ports

-Alternatively, you can run multiple traefik containers for your projects on different ports.
+Alternatively, instead of running a stand-alone traefik, you can just run default traefik containers on different ports.
 Just a few things to make sure:

 * Ports of `traefik` service in your `docker-compose.yml` files differ
 * `traefik.backend=` labels have `${PROJECT_NAME}_` prefix